dbartholomae/spielplan/README.md

    - Share that link with friends so they can submit availability.

 ## Data Storage
 This starter uses an in‑memory store (see `lib/store.ts`).
 Data resets on server restart and is not shared across instances.

-For production, replace with a real database (e.g., Supabase tables) in the API route handlers under `app/api/series/*`.
+If you set Supabase environment variables, the app will use Supabase.
+You must provision the tables first (no automatic fallback).
+Run the setup script:

+1. Create `.env.local` with:

+   NEXT_PUBLIC_SUPABASE_URL=your_supabase_project_url
+   NEXT_PUBLIC_SUPABASE_ANON_KEY=your_supabase_anon_key

+   And set a Postgres connection string (from Supabase project -> Settings -> Database -> Connection string):

+   SUPABASE_DB_URL=postgres://USER:PASSWORD@HOST:PORT/dbname

+2. Install deps and run setup:

+   pnpm install
+   pnpm setup:supabase

+After this, restart the dev server and the API will read/write to Supabase.

 ## API Endpoints
 - `GET /api/bgg-search?q=term` – Proxy to BGG XML API2 returning `{ items: [{ id, name, thumbnail }] }`.